gnubodhi/clarity_within_madness/README.md

 "What is the middle path of suffering and pleasure?”
 Compassion.

 Suffering alone is Hell.
-Suffering with others is compassion.
+Suffering with others is Heaven.